umulmrum/holiday/README.md

 This results in an array of date strings that can be echoed or computed further.

 There is also a `HolidayHelper` class that simplifies some common holiday computations.
-This example can be substituted by this:
+Using the helper, this example can be substituted by this:

 ```php
 <?php